wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  primary phloem - the outermost area of phloem not noticeably demarcated from secondary phloem.

- pericyclic fibre

- bundles - these are now much more widely separated than when first formed in the young stem, since they are being pushed out onto a wider circumference by the secondary tissues formed inside them.
-Note how the rays tend to widen as they pass out through the phloem.
+ pericyclic fibre bundles - these are now much more widely separated than when first formed in the young stem, since they are being pushed out onto a wider circumference by the secondary tissues formed inside them.
+Note how the rays tend to widen as they pass out through the phloem. primary cortex.

- primary cortex - are the cortical parenchyma (and epidermal cells) more elongated tangentially than in the young stem?
+ - Are the cortical parenchyma (and epidermal cells) more elongated tangentially than in the young stem?
 If so, is the elongation sufficient to accommodate the increase in circumference of the stem?
 What processes are going on in these primary tissues to accommodate secondary thickening?

+\vspace*{3\baselineskip}

- Is there any evidence of a cork cambium forming?
+ - Is there any evidence of a cork cambium forming?

+ \vspace*{3\baselineskip}

-2\. *Activity of the phellogen (cork cambium)*
+### *Activity of the phellogen (cork cambium)*

  A **cork cambium (phellogen)** may form by de-differentiation of cells in the outer cortex.
 This cambium gives rise to secondary cortex **(phelloderm)** internally, and cork **(phellem)** externally.
 These 3 layers are called the **periderm**.

- a\) Examine the transverse section of *Sambucus* (Elder; G25/1) stem showing the formation of periderm.
+ Examine the transverse section of *Sambucus* (Elder; G25/1) stem showing the formation of periderm.
 Note the thin-walled phellogen forming regular rows of suberised cork to the outside.
 A small amount of secondary cortex may also be distinguished inside the cambium; this